 Herbaceous peonies

-Peonies are hardy temperate climate plants and need a period of frost to induce flowering the next spring.
+Peonies are hardy temperate climate plants and need a period of frost to induce flowering the following spring.
 They are easy plants, and real survivors.
-With the hints and tips provided we hope we help you to grow even healthier and stronger peonies next season.
+We hope that the hints and tips given here will help you to grow healthier and stronger peonies next season.

 Soil

-A well-drained soil is imperative.
-Peony roots are like thick carrots; sitting in a waterlogged soil does not do them any good.
-Peonies grow in most soil types, however have a preference for well cultivated heavier soil.
-Additional garden compost worked into sandy and heavy clay soil improves the structure and allows for a better water management and nutrition base.
+A well-drained soil is essential.
+Peony roots are like thick carrots; they will not thrive in waterlogged soil.
+Peonies will grow in most types of soil, but they prefer well-cultivated, heavier soils.
+Adding garden compost to sandy and heavy clay soils will improve the structure and provide a better water and nutrient base.

 Location

-A peony can grow to a very old age, 50 years is no exception.
-Therefore it is important that the right location is selected from the start.
-Always provide sufficient space, 50 cm for a small compact peony to 1m for a large growing variety is recommended.
-Do not plant peonies under trees or shrubs.
-Competing for light, air, moisture and nutrition with established trees and shrubs is a very exhausting business.
-Provide plenty of sunlight and as important airflow.
-A peony needs approximately 6 hours of sun.
+A peony can live to a very old age, 50 years is no exception.
+It is therefore important to choose the right location from the start.
+Always give them plenty of space, from 50 cm for a small, compact peony to 1 m for a large-growing variety.
+Peonies should not be planted under trees or shrubs.
+Competing with established trees and shrubs for light, air, moisture and nutrients is a strenuous business.
+Provide plenty of sunlight and, equally important, air circulation.
+A herbaceous peony needs at least 6 hours of sun.

 Tekening%20hout%20wortel%20EN.jpg